Urban rail in the United Kingdom: South Western Railway

 The SWR network is the busiest in the UK, serving the busiest railway stations in terms of passenger numbers (Waterloo) and in terms of trains per hour (Clapham Junction).
 All SWR stations in the suburban network (apart from Fulwell, Hampton, Berrylands, Thames Ditton, Hampton Court, Strawberry Hill and those on the Chessington Branch) have at least four trains per hour.
 Earlsfield is served by 16 trains per hour, while Vauxhall is served by 26 trains per hour.

 SWR also operates longer distance services as far as Weymouth, Portsmouth, Southampton, Bournemouth and Exeter.
-As part of the franchise, SWR also operates the 8.5 mile Island Line on the Isle of Wight, with services between Ryde Pier Head and Shanklin.
+As part of its contract, SWR also operates the 8.5 mile Island Line on the Isle of Wight, with services between Ryde Pier Head and Shanklin.